VladikVT/lost-dungeon/README.md

 ### Hosting:
 If you want to host LD:
 1. git clone https://github.com/vladikvt/lost-dungeon
-2. cd lost-dungeon/server
+2. cd lost-dungeon
-3. python3 main.py
+3. python3 coreLauncher.py

 ### Connect to server:
 If you want connect to LD: